Providers & Integration

 Live pricing

 Cost is computed from a price table.
 Which providers actually let you refresh it live varies.
 The bundled snapshot works offline; prices.refresh(source=…) pulls live rates.
-But the direct model labs publish no pricing API — their model-list endpoints return ids only — so “ask the provider for today’s price” only works for gateways, cloud catalogs, and aggregators.
+But the direct model labs publish no pricing API — their model-list endpoints return ids only — so “ask the provider for today’s price” only works for the cloud catalogs, the gateways and the aggregators.

 SourceLive pricing API?AuthBuilt-in adapter

-The three built-in adapters are all unauthenticated HTTPS GETs — no credentials, no SDKs, no new dependencies.
-AWS/GCP need credentials and SKU/region mapping, so they’re intentionally out of core.
+Every built-in adapter is an unauthenticated HTTPS GET — no credentials, no SDKs, no new dependencies.
+Google’s catalog needs a key, so it stays out of core (a built-in source is contractually keyless) and feeds the aggregated table instead.
 All refreshes are offline-safe and fall back to the last-good table silently.
 See core → Prices.

 A gateway that returns the actual billed cost on the response (e.g. OpenRouter’s usage.cost) is better than any table: instrument() uses that figure directly and labels the call cost_reported (vs cost_estimated for a table estimate).